-Jone is also an ordained Unitarian Universalist minister, and served a congregation in southwest Michigan and the Church of the Larger Fellowship (as their first cyberminister).
+Jone is also an ordained Unitarian Universalist minister, She served a congregation in southwest Michigan and the Church of the Larger Fellowship (as their first cyberminister).

 Jone is a graduate of Meadville Lombard Theological School in Chicago (M. Div.) and of the Humanist Institute.
 She has served as an adjunct faculty member at Meadville and as a faculty member of the Humanist Institute.
 She did undergraduate work at the University of Chicago, and has a B.A. from the Women in Management program at Mundelein College, the last private Catholic women’s college in Illinois, founded by a justice-oriented women’s religious order.

 Jone is also a transformational (life) coach in private practice, serving clients who are undergoing life change.
-She is the expert behind Thoughtco.com’s Women’s History site (formerly About.com), although she is no longer producing content for that site and cannot make any corrections or authorize any reuse of that content.
+She was, for 19 years, the expert behind Thoughtco.com’s Women’s History site (formerly About.com), although she is no longer producing content for that site and cannot make any corrections or authorize any reuse of that content.
 For twenty plus years she ran a quotations website Wisdom Quotes.